 The main objective of the Plan is to sustain a certain level of net assets in order to meet the pension obligations of the Plan.
-The Plan fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the SIPP), which is reviewed annually by the Plan.
+The Plan fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIPP"), which is reviewed annually by the Plan.
 The Plan manages net assets by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (current year's employee and employer contributions) in accordance with the approved SIPP.
-Increases in net assets are a direct result of investment income generated by investments held by the Plan and contributions into the Plan by eligible employees and by the employers.
+Increases in net assets are a direct result of investment income generated by investments held by the Plan, as the Plan is currently withdrawing funds to meet benefit and other payment obligations.
 The main use of net assets is for benefit payments to eligible Plan members.